chrismahony/processing_piplines_bluebear/dowloand_data_novogene/README.md

 module purge; module load bluebear

-wget -i ./X204SC24103158-Z01-F001.csv
+wget -i ./X204SC24101141-Z01-F001.csv
 for f in *.tar; do tar xf "$f"; done

 ```

+7. Sav ethe script in the same dir as the csv file

-Next open a terminal and login
+8. Next open a terminal and login

-Navigate to the dir where the script is saved.
+9. Navigate to the dir where the script is saved.

-Submit the script, done!
+10. Submit the script, have a coffee, done!